Media Technology (MSc)

 - The documents must be in the original language.
 If they are not in English, Dutch, German or French, they must be accompanied by official translations into one of these languages.

-Media Technology requires two letters of recommendation written by academics who have been engaged in the candidate’s education.
+Media Technology requires one or two letters of recommendation written by academics who have been engaged in the candidate’s education.

 - Letters of recommendation must be written on letterhead paper, signed and (for verification purposes) they must bear the full contact details of the applicable referee.